 Bottled water is regulated differently from municipal drinking water.
 It is regulated as a food by the Canadian Food Inspection Agency.
-For information on bottled water, visit these web sites:
+If you have any questions about a specific bottled water product, call them at 983-5492.
+For more information on bottled water, visit Health Canada (2).